CapedCrusader03/opencv-projects/README.md

 20) ImageBlend : Used Gaussian and Laplacian pyramids to blend two images smoothly.

 21) Contours : Used findcontours method of OpenCV to find the contours.
 Total no. of contours in are printed and the contours are drawn on the original image.

+22) ObjectDetection : Used findContours method to detect all the objects that are moving in the video.